VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 Global permission is permanent, unless there is a major change that brings the project into conflict with municipal values.

-The City maintains a list of the projects that have received a global permission for contributions.
-This list is part of this repository and can be found in the `Approbations` folder.
+One can determine if a projet has already been approved for contributions by looking if a fork of the project exists in the GitHub organization [VilleDeMontreal](https://github.com/VilledeMontreal).

 ## Intellectual Property